claritylab/lucida/sirius-application/README.md

 TODO: take text from top readme

-And personally I don't really like the top readme, looks like shit.
+And personally I don't really like the top readme, reads like shit.